-The FreeNAS® Forums are another information source which contains categorized user-contributed tips and guides.
-This makes it an ideal resource for learning more about a certain aspect of FreeNAS®.
-A search bar is included for searching by keyword.
-Or click a category to browse through the threads that exist for that topic.
+Another information source is the FreeNAS® Forums which contain user-contributed tips and guides which have been categorized, making it an ideal resource if you wish to learn more about a certain aspect of FreeNAS®.
+A searchbar is included should you wish to search by keyword; alternately, you can click a category to browse through the threads that exist for that topic.

-These categories are available under Forum Information:
+The following categories are available under Forum Information:

-• Forum Guidelines: read this first before creating a forum post.

-• Announcements: subscribe to this forum if you wish to receive announcements about new FreeNAS® versions and features.
+- Forum Guidelines: read this first before creating a forum post. - Announcements: subscribe to this forum if you wish to receive announcements about new FreeNAS® versions and features.

-These categories are available under Help and Support:
+The following categories are available under Help and Support:

-- New to FreeNAS®?: post here if you are new to FreeNAS® and are unsure which category best matches your question. - Feature Requests: for the discussion of upcoming features. - Bug Reporting: use this forum if you think you have found a bug in FreeNAS® and want to discuss it before creating a support ticket. - Hardware: for the discussion of hardware and tips for getting the most out of your hardware. - User Authentication: LDAP and Active Directory. - Sharing: AFP, CIFS, NFS, and iSCSI. - Storage: replication, snapshots, volumes, and ZFS. - Networking: networking hardware, performance, link aggregation, VLANs, DDNS, FTP, SNMP, SSH, and TFTP. - Installation: installing help or advice before performing the installation. - Plugins: provides a discussion area for creating and troubleshooting PBIs.
+- New to FreeNAS?: post here if you are new to FreeNAS® and are unsure which category best matches your question. - Feature Requests: for the discussion of upcoming features. - Bug Reporting: use this forum if you think you have found a bug in FreeNAS® and want to discuss it before creating a support ticket. - Hardware: for the discussion of hardware and tips for getting the most out of your hardware. - User Authentication: LDAP and Active Directory. - Sharing: AFP, CIFS, NFS, and iSCSI. - Storage: replication, snapshots, volumes, and ZFS. - Networking: networking hardware, performance, link aggregation, VLANs, DDNS, FTP, SNMP, SSH, and TFTP. - Installation: installing help or advice before performing the installation. - Plugins: provides a discussion area for creating and troubleshooting PBIs.

-These categories are available under Development:
+The following categories are available under Development:

-- FreeNAS: general development discussion. - nanobsd: the embedded operating system on which FreeNAS[®] is based. - Django: the web framework used by the FreeNAS® graphical administrative interface. - Dojo Toolkit: the javascript toolkit used to create widgets and handle client side processing.
+- FreeNAS: general development discussion. - nanobsd: the embedded operating system FreeNAS® is based upon. - Django: the web framework used by the FreeNAS® graphical administrative interface. - Dojo Toolkit: the javascript toolkit used to create widgets and handle client side processing.

-These categories are available under How-To Guides:
+The following categories are available under How-To Guides: